Half Dome Permits

 Do I need a wilderness permit in winter?

 Yes.
 Wilderness permits are required year round in Yosemite.

 How do I get a winter wilderness permit?

-Wilderness permits, which are required for all overnight wilderness trips in Yosemite, are available at the Big Oak Flat Information Station (front porch), Yosemite Valley Visitor Center (open 9 am to 5 pm), Badger Pass Ranger Station (open approximately mid-December through March), Wawona Visitor Center (front porch), or Hetch Hetchy Entrance Station.
-Please register at the station closest to your starting point.
-If you plan to hike to Little Yosemite Valley, you must register in Yosemite Valley.
-If you plan to start a trip from Badger Pass, you must register at Badger Pass.
+Wilderness permits, which are required for all overnight wilderness trips in Yosemite, are available at the Big Oak Flat Information Station (front porch), Yosemite Valley Visitor Center (open 9 am to 5 pm), Badger Pass Ranger Station (open approximately mid-December through March), Wawona Visitor Center (front porch), Hetch Hetchy Entrance Station, and Tuolumne Meadows Wilderness Center (front porch).
+You must register at the station closest to your starting point.

 Am I required to use a bear canister in the winter in Yosemite?

 Bear canisters are required all year, but there is a limited exception in the winter.
 If you're skiing or snowshoeing above 7,200 feet or above 6,800 feet and within a ½ mile of a marked ski trail, between December 15 and March 30, you're not required to use a bear canister but are required to hang your food to protect it from wildlife.